 Windows vs. Linux hosting

 Comparing performance, stability, security, and simplicity of use will not tell you which platform is superior.
-The type of files and functionality that many web administrators intend to employ is the primary reason they choose Linux as a hosting platform.
+The type of files and functionality that many web administrators intend to employ is the primary reason they choose Linux as a web hosting platform.
 If a website employs ASP,.NET, Microsoft Access, or Microsoft SQL Server files, it must be hosted on the Windows platform.

 On a Linux-based web host, all other file kinds – PHP, Perl, WordPress, MySQL, and so on – run considerably more easily.
 These files are still served by a Windows web host, but the Linux platform is specifically engineered to operate with these data formats.

 Both platforms continue to use HTML files and interpret them in the same way, thus most conventional websites will function normally.
-The only difference between utilizing Linux and Windows is a few file types, however, in terms of cost, Linux is the most popular alternative among web hosting providers.
+The only difference between utilizing Linux and Windows is a few file types, however, in terms of cost, Linux web hosting is the most popular alternative among web hosting providers.